SheilaNS/SheilaNS/README.md

 I used to work as a pharmacist, but as I love to solve problems I decided to change carrers.<br>
 I'm Full Stack developer and currently studying Computer Science.<br>
-Nowadays I'm searching for an opportunity to start my developer carrer.
+Nowadays I'm working as Early Associate at IBM.

 ## HardSkills